kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

     <img src="{{ site.url }}{{ page.image.path }}" alt="{{ page.image.alt }}">
 </div>

-When reading a file, we go through all the blocks in turn and assemble the file from pieces.
+When reading a file, we go through all the blocks in turn and assemble the file piece by piece.
 Blocks of the same file can be scattered across the disk (fragmentation).
 Then reading the file will slow down, as you will need to jump over different parts of the disk.